Novaya Zemlya

 Novaya Zemlya was a sensitive military area during the Cold War, and parts of it are still used for airfields today.
 The Soviet Air Force maintained a presence at Rogachevo on the southern part of the southern island, on the westernmost peninsula (71.61787°N 52.47884°E).
 It was used primarily for interceptor aircraft operations, but also provided logistical support for the nearby nuclear test area.
-Novaya Zemlya was one of the two major nuclear test sites managed by the USSR; it was used for air drops and underground testing of the largest of Soviet nuclear bombs, in particular the October 30, 1961 air burst explosion of Tsar Bomba, the largest, most powerful nuclear weapon ever detonated.
+Novaya Zemlya was one of the two major nuclear test sites managed by the USSR along with the Semipalatinsk Test Site; it was used for air drops and underground testing of the largest of Soviet nuclear bombs, in particular the 30 October 1961 air burst explosion of Tsar Bomba, the largest, most powerful nuclear weapon ever detonated.

 History

 The Russian people knew of Novaya Zemlya from the 11th century, when hunters from Novgorod visited the area.
 For Western Europeans, the search for the Northern Sea Route in the 16th century led to its exploration.
 The first visit from a Western European was by Hugh Willoughby in 1553.
 Dutch explorer Willem Barentsz reached the west coast of Novaya Zemlya in 1594, and in a subsequent expedition of 1596, he rounded the northern cape and wintered on the northeastern coast.
-(Barentsz died during the expedition, and may have been buried on Severny Island.)
+(Barentsz died during the expedition and may have been buried on Severny Island.)
 During a later voyage by Fyodor Litke in 1821–1824, the western coast was mapped.
 Henry Hudson was another explorer who passed through Novaya Zemlya while searching for the Northeast Passage.

 The islands were systematically surveyed by Pyotr Pakhtusov and Avgust Tsivolko during the early 1830s.
-The first permanent settlement was established in 1870 at Malye Karmakuly, which served as capital of Novaya Zemlya until 1924.
+The first permanent settlement was established in 1870 at Malye Karmakuly, which served as the capital of Novaya Zemlya until 1924.
 Later, the administrative center was transferred to Belushya Guba, in 1935 to Lagernoe, but then returned to Belushya Guba.

-Small numbers of Nenets were resettled to Novaya Zemlya in the 1870s in a bid by Russia to keep out the Norwegians.
-This population, then numbering 298, was transferred to the mainland in 1957 before nuclear testing began.